ABOUT US

 Psychiatric Mental Nurse Practitioner, American Nurses Credentialing Center | Family Nurse Practitioner, American Academy Nurse Practitioners

 Noah Hendler is a dual board-certified Psychiatric Mental Health Nurse Practitioner (PMHNP) and Family Nurse Practitioner (FNP).
-He earned his PMHNP certification from Johns Hopkins University and integrates Compassion-Focused Therapy, Buddhist Psychology, and Cognitive Behavioral Therapy into his clinical work.
+He completed post-master’s PMHNP training at Johns Hopkins University and integrates Compassion-Focused Therapy, Buddhist Psychology, and Cognitive Behavioral Therapy into his clinical practice.
 His background includes emergency medicine, primary care across the lifespan, and innovative care delivery models.
-He completed formal training in Psychedelic-Assisted Therapies and Research at the California Institute of Integral Studies (CIIS), with mentorship at the Johns Hopkins Center for Psychedelic and Consciousness Research.
+He has additional training in Psychedelic-Assisted Therapies and Research at the California Institute of Integral Studies (CIIS), with mentorship through the Johns Hopkins Center for Psychedelic and Consciousness Research.

-Noah is the founder and clinical director of Entryway Health, a psychiatric practice focused on patient-centered care, integrated treatment planning, and clear diagnostic insight.
-He leads the intake and triage process and provides direct care for most patients.
-For individuals with more complex psychiatric needs, he offers a team-based assessment model that brings in select consulting specialists to ensure comprehensive evaluation and planning.
+He leads Entryway’s intake and triage process and provides direct care for most patients.
+For individuals with more complex psychiatric needs, he offers a team-based assessment model involving close collaboration with consulting specialists to support comprehensive evaluation and planning.

 Dr. Aaron Krasner, MD